Learn something new every day More Info... by email

-The most basic ideas in electromagnetic theory are “a changing electric field generates a magnetic field” and “a changing magnetic field generates a magnetic field.”
+The most basic ideas in electromagnetic theory are “a changing electric field generates a magnetic field” and “a changing magnetic field generates an electric field.”
 These principles are quantified by Maxwell’s equations, named for James Clerk Maxwell, the Scottish physicist and mathematician whose work in the 19th century established the discipline by revolutionizing how physicists conceived of light.
 Maxwell’s equations also cast previously known relationships — Coulomb’s law and the Biot-Savart law — into the language of fields.

 A charged particle generates a magnetic field as it moves, but the magnetic field is perpendicular to the motion of the particle.
 Furthermore, the effect this magnetic field has on a second moving charge is perpendicular to both the field and the motion of the second charge.
 These two facts cause even basic problems in electromagnetism to require complex, three-dimensional reasoning.
 Historically, the development of vectors in mathematics and science owes much of its progress to the work of physicists trying to abstract and simplify the use of electromagnetic theory.